Slovenia Itinerary 7 days: Best of cities, lakes, & the Alps

 Today, you will enjoy one of the most beautiful and underrated cities in Europe.
 Although the origins of the city of Ljubljana are unclear, many sources date back to the 12th century.
 In 1335 it came under Hapsburg rule, and since the end of the Middle Ages, it assumed the role of the Slovenian cultural capital.

 You can explore many of the important landmarks in Ljubljana in a day.
 All of the tourist attractions are located in the city centre or near it.

-Ljubljana’s Old Town is adorned by architectural gems – bridges, markets, houses, churches and buildings from the Austro-Hungarian rule.
-As you walk the various lanes of the centre, you won’t even notice that Slovenia was a part of the erstwhile Yugoslavia.
+Ljubljana’s Old Town is adorned by architectural gems – bridges, markets, houses, churches, and buildings from the Austro-Hungarian rule.
+As you walk the various lanes of the centre, you won’t even notice that Slovenia was a part of erstwhile Yugoslavia.

 The city’s most famous landmarks include the following,